LoGan070raGnaR/CEHGuideBook/001 - Footprinting and Reconnaissance.md

+# Footprinting and Reconnaissance

+## Introduction

-> **Footprinting** refers to collecting information about a target network from publicly accessible sources.
+-   **Footprinting** refers to collecting information about a target network from publicly accessible sources.
 It involves creating a blueprint or "footprint" of the organization, aiding in the selection of effective attack strategies.

-> **Reconnaissance** is the initial step in any system attack, involving the collection of information to narrow down efforts and choose attack weapons.
+-   **Reconnaissance** is the initial step in any system attack, involving the collection of information to narrow down efforts and choose attack weapons.

-- As an ethical hacker in a large organization, your task is to perform a proactive security assessment.
+As an ethical hacker in a large organization, your task is to perform a proactive security assessment.
 Before starting, discuss and define the scope with management and establish rules of engagement (RoE).

 ## Objective

-- Extract information about the target organization, including:
+Extract information about the target organization, including:

-	> *Organization Information:*
-    -   Employee details, addresses, partner details, weblinks, web technologies, patents, trademarks, etc.
+- **Organization Information:** Employee details, addresses, partner details, weblinks, web technologies, patents, trademarks, etc.
-	> *Network Information:*
-    -   Domains, sub-domains, network blocks, topologies, routers, firewalls, IP addresses, Whois records, DNS records, etc.
+- **Network Information:** Domains, sub-domains, network blocks, topologies, routers, firewalls, IP addresses, Whois records, DNS records, etc.
-	> *System Information:*
-    -   Operating systems, web server OSes, web server locations, user accounts, passwords, etc.
+- **System Information:** Operating systems, web server OSes, web server locations, user accounts, passwords, etc.

-## Footprinting
+## Overview of Footprinting

 - **Footprinting** involves collecting information about a target network and its environment to evaluate the security posture.
 It can be passive or active.
-	> *Passive Footprinting:*
-    -   Gathering information without direct interaction, useful when detection is undesirable.
+    - **Passive Footprinting:** Gathering information without direct interaction, useful when detection is undesirable.
-	> *Active Footprinting:*
-    -   Gathering information with direct interaction, where the target may recognize the process.
+    - **Active Footprinting:** Gathering information with direct interaction, where the target may recognize the process.

+## Task

--   Ethical hackers use tools and techniques for footprinting:
+Ethical hackers use tools and techniques for footprinting:

 ### 1. Perform footprinting through search engines